tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 :::tip

-To read the aggreement and contribute to the poll, [check out our Discussion](https://github.com/pluralsight/tva/discussions/577).
-All we ask is that you approach this topic **without bias** as we will do the same in receiving the results.
+To read the agreement and contribute to the poll, [check out our Discussion](https://github.com/pluralsight/tva/discussions/577).
+All we ask is that you approach this topic **without bias** as we will do the same in reviewing the results.

 :::